GWL Programs for Law School Students

 2. Written and Oral Communication Workshops

 Written and Oral Communication Workshops are offered every week throughout the semester.
 These workshops cover the themes of the writing process, various genres of academic and professional writing, writing style, fellowship and grant writing, writing for publication, strategies for oral communication, and public writing.

 Workshops for Law Students

 Workshops specifically designed for law students will be announced throughout the academic year.
 However, law students may be interested in other GWL Fall programs.
 For a full, updated list of the workshops, check the GWL calendar.

 Use GWL Public Speaking Studio to practice your oral presentations, pitches, and speeches.
 For more information about the Public Speaking Studio and PitchVantage software, check this link.

 4. Peer-Review Groups

 If you work on a long written project, such as your qualifying paper, an article, or a book, we can help you go through the process with support and accountability of a small group of other students who work on their long projects.
-Contact Brent Salter, GWL Writing Consultant, to express your interest and check the information about GWL Peer-Review Groups.
+Check the information about GWL Peer-Review Groups.